-SAL Community Services' Prevention Initiative Program
+SAL Community Services'

-In 2022, SAL added Prevention Initiaive to our program offerings.
+In 2022, SAL added Prevention Initiative to our program offerings.
 Funded by the Illinois School Board of Education, Prevention Initiative is an intensive, research-based child development and family support services for families with children from birth to age three, with an aim of building a strong early learning foundation and preparing children for later school success.
 SAL Community Services’ Prevention Initiative program offers early, continuous child development and family support services in Rock Island County.
 The comprehensive year-round program is for families with children currently enrolled in SAL’s early childhood programs, including Skip-a-Long Childhood Centers and select licensed homes within our Home Child Care Network.
 It is also available to new families in the community who are interested in establishing a strong early learning foundation for their children.

 What is the Prevention Initiative mission?